tc39/notes/meetings/2019-10/october-2.md

 MB: (presents slides)

-MCN: I think this is cool.
+MPC: I think this is cool.
 I'm curious on the use case behind this.  how do people use it?

 MB: The readme for the proposal has the best answer to this, we've also covered this previously in the committee.
 Basically there's lots of libraries devs are using (we've looked at NPM download numbers) that export a regular expression that matches.There are NPM packages that matches hashtags according to unicode.
 And then you have to solve the subproblem of matching emoji sequences.
 And 99% of the file size is a big dynamically generated regex.
 Tens of kilobytes of JS code on the critical path, slowing down app load times.
 We can significantly reduce file size on the web by implementing this.